 Read more: Where To Buy Nursing Bras In Hong Kong

-Korean brand, Spectra, is another popular brand by mamas in Hong Kong.
+Korean brand, Spectra, is another popular brand loved by mamas in Hong Kong.
 This closed-system pump prides itself on being safe, hygienic, innovative and affordable.
-The most popular model is the Spectra S1 hospital-grade, double-electric breast pump.
+The most popular model is the Spectra S1 hospital-grade, double-electric breast pump ($4,980).
 This pump can be connected to a power source or be used with the in-built rechargeable battery.
 It has two levels of night lighting, so mums can pump discreetly without waking up the baby.
 It has a massage mode, followed by an expression mode to stimulate maximum milk production.